 As they say, it’s not what you know, it’s who you know so why not go ahead and introduce 4 of your contacts to other people that you think would be helpful to them?
 Everything is better when we support and help each other so start those conversations and spread the love.

-9. Send a mystery gift to someone just because you can and say thank you
+9. Send a mystery gift to someone just because you can

 Maybe someone you know deserves a thank you, or perhaps they are finding things particularly tough at the moment – put a smile on their face and show them that they are appreciated by sending a surprise gift.
 It doesn’t have to be extravagant, a bunch of daffodils on a neighbours doorstep, or a packet of their favourite biscuits, the smallest gesture can turn someone’s bad day into a great one.